 The base simply tells the lab where to put the prism in your glasses.

-ADD - If you are over 45, you may have a number here.
+ADD - If you require glasses for near visual work, such as reading, then you may have a number here.
 This is your reading addition and relates to the amount of additional correction needed to focus at close distances.
 A measurement will mean you have different prescriptions for distance and reading.